ionic-team/ionic-framework/scripts/README.md

 Ionic API demos are automatically compiled and deployed to the [ionic staging site](http://ionic-site-staging.herokuapp.com/) on every commit.
 No action is necessary.

 If you'd like to manually update the demos, clone the [`ionic-site`](https://github.com/driftyco/ionic-site) repo as a sibling of `ionic`.
-From `ionic` run gulp docs, and it'll compile and copy the demos to the `ionic-site` repo, ready for testing or committing.
+From `ionic` run gulp docs, and it'll compile and copy the demos to the `ionic-site` repo, ready for testing.